Luxor Egypt Travel Guide

 A well-structured itinerary ensures you capture the grandeur of Luxor's ancient sites, especially those around the Valley of the Kings.

 Research which tombs are operating and which appeal most.
-The main ticket allows access to three standard tombs.
+The general ticket allows access to three standard tombs.

-Subsequent to the Valley of the Kings, move to Hatshepsut's Temple, and then Medinet Habu, which are geographically close.
+Subsequent to the Valley of the Kings, move to Hatshepsut's Temple, and then Medinet Habu, that are geographically close.

 Wear comfortable shoes, a hat, and have with you plenty of water, notably in summer.